-In her first argument, appellant contends the county court at law lacked jurisdiction over this case because the State neither asked the court to take judicial notice of the municipal ordinance nor offered a copy of the ordinance into evidence.
-At the hearing on appellant's motion to quash, the State maintained that the county court at law had jurisdiction over the case because a violation of the municipal ordinance was a Class A misdemeanor by virtue of the ordinance's reference to section 243.001 of the Texas Local Government Code.
-The State, however, did not offer a copy of the ordinance into evidence.
-Appellant argues that the State was required to offer proof of the ordinance.
-Without proof, appellant maintains, the county court at law had no basis by which to determine whether it had jurisdiction over the case.
+In her first argument, appellant contends the county court at law lacked jurisdiction over this case because the State neither asked the court to take judicial notice of the municipal ordinance nor offered acopy of the ordinance into evidence at the motion to quash hearing.
+Appellant contends that the State was required to offer proof of the ordinance because without proof of the ordinance, the county court at law had no means by which to determine whether it had jurisdiction over the case.